The benefits of bundling services for Luxembourg regulated funds

 Even though Luxembourg regulated funds require a Luxembourg based depositary, many support functions – such as fund administration, transfer agency, domiciliation and banking solutions – are often handled by duly regulated third-party Luxembourg providers (and in certain cases, by multiple such providers).
 But depending on your needs, that might not be the most efficient or cost-effective approach.

-If your depositary and custody bank partner can accommodate those additional responsibilities within a collaborative-team solution, then bundling services from the same provider presents a much more efficient alternative than engaging multiple disconnected firms.
+If your depositary and custody bank partner can accommodate those additional responsibilities within a collaborative-team solution, then bundling services from Luxembourg-regulated entities within the same group of companies presents a much more efficient alternative than engaging multiple disconnected firms.

 Here are four reasons why you should, whenever possible, opt for having all your Luxembourg fund servicing handled by a single, multi-functional team working on the same systems under the same organization.